AstraZeneca/runnable/docs/concepts/run-log.md

     ---
     >         "run_id": "polynomial-bartik-2226",
     >         "variables": {
-    >             "argo_docker_image": "harbor.csis.astrazeneca.net/mlops/magnus:latest"
+    >             "argo_docker_image": "harbor.csis.astrazeneca.net/mlops/runnable:latest"
     >         },
     >         "use_cached": true,
     >         "original_run_id": "toFail",
     208c168
     <             "description": "This is a simple pipeline that demonstrates retrying failures.\n\n1.
 Setup: We setup a data folder, we ignore if it is already present\n2.
 Create Content: We create a \"hello.txt\" and \"put\" the file in catalog\n3.
 Retrieve Content: We \"get\" the file \"hello.txt\" from the catalog and show the contents\n5.
 Cleanup: We remove the data folder.
-Note that this is stubbed to prevent accidental deletion.\n\n\nYou can run this pipeline by:\n   magnus execute -f examples/catalog.yaml -c examples/configs/fs-catalog.yaml\n",
+Note that this is stubbed to prevent accidental deletion.\n\n\nYou can run this pipeline by:\n   runnable execute -f examples/catalog.yaml -c examples/configs/fs-catalog.yaml\n",
     ---
     >             "description": "This is a simple pipeline that demonstrates passing data between steps.\n\n1.
 Setup: We setup a data folder, we ignore if it is already present\n2.
 Create Content: We create a \"hello.txt\" and \"put\" the file in catalog\n3.
 Clean up to get again: We remove the data folder.
 Note that this is stubbed to prevent\n  accidental deletion of your contents.
 You can change type to task to make really run.\n4.
 Retrieve Content: We \"get\" the file \"hello.txt\" from the catalog and show the contents\n5.
 Cleanup: We remove the data folder.
-Note that this is stubbed to prevent accidental deletion.\n\n\nYou can run this pipeline by:\n   magnus execute -f examples/catalog.yaml -c examples/configs/fs-catalog.yaml\n", 253c213
+Note that this is stubbed to prevent accidental deletion.\n\n\nYou can run this pipeline by:\n   runnable execute -f examples/catalog.yaml -c examples/configs/fs-catalog.yaml\n", 253c213
     <                     "command": "cat data/hello1.txt",
     ---